Ayush-Ranjan/learning101/README.md

-This repo has cpp files and python files in their respective folders.
+This repo has cpp files in its folder.
+Python files are not in folder

 I have created a new branch.